 Larissa was raised in rural Minnesota.
 Her mother is a writer and former business development leader; her father was an inventor and engineer whose innovations were pivotal in the advancement of modern computing, electronics, and connected devices.
 Their combined talents set the stage for Larissa's hybrid approach to technology and creative arts.
 Larissa has two sisters.

 Larissa's infatuation with fashion began as a designer of performance costumes for herself and fellow cast members.
 Shy and reserved when not onstage, wearable art became an important means of self-expression in her life.
-Concept evolution of her Bauhaus/Renaissance fusion fashion line Londonberry Couture, and the celestial-inspired Lunescape Collection, has continued since their 2006 inception.
+Concept evolution of her Bauhaus/Renaissance fusion fashion line Londonberry Couture, and the celestial-inspired Lunescape Collection, has continued since their 2006 inception, later branching into Visage by Larissa eyewear.
 In 2014, Larissa opened Rad Retreaux, a vintage-luxury boutique.

 Larissa's award-winning original artwork was first publicly exhibited at an art gallery when she was eight years old.
 Her artistic influences include the Dada art movement, Gustav Klimt, Vladimir Kush, Song dynastic art, Salvador Dali, M.C.
 Escher, Michael Hague, and Gyo Fujikawa.
 Larissa's art features surreal, magical, historical-mythological, and whimsical elements inspired by legends, fairy tales and folklore from around the world.